StructuralEquationModels/StructuralEquationModels.jl/docs/src/tutorials/first_model.md

 # A first model

-In this tutorial, we will fit our very first Structural Equation Model with our package.
+In this tutorial, we will fit an example SEM with our package.
 The example we are using is from [the `lavaan` tutorial](https://lavaan.ugent.be/tutorial/sem.html), so it may be familiar.
 It looks like this: